altaga/Effi-Send/README.md

 ## Wallet Services:

-- [Expo SDK](https://docs.privy.io/guide/expo/): Para el desarrollo de la aplicacion nativa utilizamos el Expo SDK proporcionado por Privy.
-Gracias a nuestra experiencia previa en el desarrollo de aplicaciones nativas para Android mediante React Native, pudimos crear el prototipo de manera más ágil.
+- [Expo SDK](https://docs.privy.io/guide/expo/): For the development of the native application we used the Expo SDK provided by Privy.
+Thanks to our previous experience in developing native applications for Android using React Native, we were able to create the prototype in a more agile way.

-- [Authentication](https://docs.privy.io/guide/authentication): A través del SDK de Privy, es posible realizar el onboarding de los usuarios en pocos clics y utilizando solo su correo electrónico.
-Además, esta funcionalidad permite recuperar el acceso a los assets y mensajes que esta contiene en caso de que el dispositivo se pierda o sufra daños.
+- [Authentication](https://docs.privy.io/guide/authentication): Through the Privy SDK, it is possible to onboard users in a few clicks and using only their email.
+In addition, this functionality allows you to recover access to the assets and messages it contains in case the device is lost or damaged.

-- [Embedded wallets](https://docs.privy.io/guide/embedded-wallets): El SDK de Privy nos facilitó enormemente la creación de una wallet de forma rápida, eliminando la necesidad de configurar la encriptación, salvado de private key y la firma de transacciones.
+- [Embedded wallets](https://docs.privy.io/guide/embedded-wallets): The Privy SDK made it extremely easy for us to quickly create a wallet, eliminating the need to configure encryption, private key saving, and transaction signing.

-- [Bridge API](https://docs.privy.io/guide/react/recipes/misc/card-based-funding#_1-enable-debit-card-funding-in-the-dashboard): Para realizar el Top-up a la wallet utilizamos el On-Ramp de Privy, que permite agregar crypto a través de múltiples métodos: pago con tarjeta, recepción desde un exchange o depósito directo desde otra wallet.
+- [Bridge API](https://docs.privy.io/guide/react/recipes/misc/card-based-funding#_1-enable-debit-card-funding-in-the-dashboard): To top-up the wallet we use Privy's On-Ramp, which allows adding crypto through multiple methods: card payment, receipt from an exchange or direct deposit from another wallet.

 - Batch Balances: In this case, the application is used to manage information on various contracts of our creation, in order to better organize the contracts we have in each network.